cogeotiff/rio-tiler/README.md

 `rio-tiler` was initialy designed to create [slippy map tiles](https://en.wikipedia.org/wiki/Tiled_web_map) from large raster data sources and render these tiles dynamically on a web map.
-With `rio-tiler` v2.0 we added many more methods to read data and metadata from any raster source supported by Rasterio/GDAL wherever they may be, including local files and via HTTP, AWS S3, Google Cloud Storage, etc.
+With `rio-tiler` v2.0 we added many more helper methods to read data and metadata from any raster source supported by Rasterio/GDAL wherever they may be, including local files and via HTTP, AWS S3, Google Cloud Storage, etc.